About banks & associations

 The Funding Corporation is owned by the System banks.
 It markets the securities — chiefly bonds and discount notes — that the banks sell in the nation’s capital markets to raise loan funds.
 These securities are offered by the Funding Corporation through a nationwide group of securities dealers and dealer banks.
 For more information, see the entry for the Funding Corporation in the FCS institution directory or visit the Funding Corporation website.

-The System also contains the following five service corporation.
+The System also contains the following six service corporation.
 The Farm Credit Act allows System banks and associations to form service corporations to perform functions and services on their behalf.

 - AgVantis Inc. provides technology-related and other support services to associations in the CoBank district.
 AgVantis, which was chartered by FCA on August 3, 2001, is owned by the bank and 17 of its affiliated associations.